 Scrapy will install this reactor if no other reactor is installed yet, such as when the scrapy CLI program is invoked or when using the CrawlerProcess class.

 If you are using the CrawlerRunner class, you also need to install the correct reactor manually.
 You can do that using install_reactor():

-'''

-scrapy.utils.reactor.install_reactor(reactor_path, event_loop_path=None)

-'''
+''' scrapy.utils.reactor.install_reactor(reactor_path) Installs the reactor with the specified import path. '''